Oklahoma vs. Texas NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Oklahoma's games this season have gone over 63.5 points three of five times.
+- Oklahoma and its opponents have gone over the current 63.5-point total in three of five games (60%) this season.

 - Texas has combined with its opponents to score more than 63.5 points in one game this season.

-- The two teams combine to average 82.2 points per game, 18.7 more than the over/under in this contest.
+- The combined points per game average of the two teams, 82.2, is 18.7 points greater than Saturday's over/under.

-- This contest's over/under is 20.5 points more than the 43 these two squads combine to surrender per game this season.
+- The 43 combined points per game that these two squads have allowed this season are 20.5 fewer than the 63.5 total in this contest.

-- The Sooners and their opponents score an average of 61.4 points per game, 2.1 fewer than Saturday's total.
+- The average total in Sooners games this season is 61.4, 2.1 points fewer than Saturday's total of 63.5 .

-- The 63.5 over/under in this game is 4.5 points higher than the 59.0 average total in Longhorns games this season.
+- The 63.5 total in this game is 4.5 points higher than the 59.0 average total in Longhorns games this season.

 Oklahoma Stats and Trends